phisko/reflection/README.md

 An example use case for this API is the register_type function provided for [Lua](https://github.com/phisko/putils/blob/master/lua/lua_helper.hpp#L80) and [Python](https://github.com/phisko/putils/blob/master/python/python_helper.inl) in my putils library, that inspects a type and registers all its attributes and methods to the scripting language.

+## Helpers

+A [generate_reflection_headers](generate_reflection_headers.md) script is provided to automatically generate reflection info.
+This is however completely optional, and you might prefer writing your reflection info by hand to start with.

 ## Overview

 Making a type reflectible is done like so: